LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/MtlsAPI/methods/p12TesterResource/mtls-check-p12.md

 **Response Body**

-The API will return the body as is (as if contacted the forward URL directly).
+The API will return 200 (OK) if p12 corresponds to password and is useable and 500 (Internal Server Error) otherwise.